When measuring art for presentation in a floater frame, take note of 3 dimensions, the height, width and thickness of the stretched canvas or panel.

 In this floater frame the rabbet depth is 1″

-With floater frames, the rabbet depth is the recess at the front of the frame.
-Ideally, the depth of the rabbet will be the same thickness as the item you are loading into it.
-In this way the surface of the art is flush with the surface of the frame.
-However, this is not always possible.
-If the art is recessed in the frame, you can always shim it up by adding strips of mat board or foam board under the art to lift it till it’s nearly flush.
+In a floater frame, the rabbet depth is the recess at the front of the frame.
+Ideally, this will be the same thickness as the item you are loading into it.
+In this way, the surface of the art is flush with the surface of the frame.

-Although the thickness of stretched canvas varies widely, the most common thicknesses are ¾” and 1-1/4”.
-Floater frames with rabbet depths from 7/8” to 1” would work well for a thickness of ¾”.
-Floater frames with rabbet depths from 1-3/8” to 1-1/2” would work well for a thickness of 1-1/4”.
+Floater frames with rabbet depths from ⅞” to 1” would work well for a thickness of ¾”.
+Floater frames with rabbet depths from 1 ⅜” to 1 ½” would work well for a thickness of 1 ¼”.

 Note: Custom cut floater frames are not refundable for mismeasurements.
 Please take care in measuring.